-What kind of apparatus do we need?
-In the 1960s-1970s a few proposals to measure Newton's constant, G, involved through-the-center oscillations.
-Y. T. Chen discusses these ideas in his 1988 review paper on G measurements.
-[10] Each example in this particular group of proposals was intended for space-borne satellite laboratories.
-The original motivation of these ideas was to devise ways to improve the accuracy of our knowledge of G by timing the oscillation period of the simple harmonic motion.
+Apparatus that would have sufficed for our purpose were considered in the 1960s-1970s to measure G. Y. T. Chen discusses these through-the-center oscillation devices in his 1988 review paper on G measurements [11].
+Each example in this group of proposals was intended for space-borne satellite laboratories.
+The original motivation for these ideas was to devise ways to improve the accuracy of our knowledge of G by timing the oscillation period of the simple harmonic motion.
 Though having some advantages over Earth-based G measurements, they also had drawbacks which ultimately prohibited them from ever being carried out.

 What distinguishes these proposals from experiments that have actually been carried out in Earth-based laboratories is that the test objects were to be allowed to fall freely back and forth between extremities inside a source mass the whole time.
-Whereas Gmeasurements conducted on Earth typically involve restricting the test mass's movement and measuring the force needed to do so.
-The most common, and historically original, method for doing this is to use a torsion balance, where a fiber provides a predetermined resistance to rotation.
-Torsion balances have also been used to test Einstein's Equivalence Principle (e.g., Gundlach, et al [11]).
-Another distinguishing characteristic of Earthbased G measurements and Equivalence Principle tests is that the test masses typically remain outside the larger source masses.
+Whereas G measurements conducted on Earth typically involve restricting the test mass's movement and measuring the force needed to do so.
+The most common, and historically original, method for doing this is to use a torsion balance in which a fiber provides a predetermined resistance to rotation.
+Torsion balances have also been used to test Einstein's Equivalence Principle (e.g. Gundlach et al. [12]).
+Another distinguishing characteristic of Earth-based G measurements and Equivalence Principle tests is that the test masses typically remain outside the larger source masses.
 Since movement of the test masses is restricted to a small range of motion, these tests can be characterized as static measurements.
-Torsion balance experiments in which the test mass is inside the source mass have also been performed.
-(For example, Spero, et al [12] and Hoskins, et al [13].)
+Torsion balance experiments in which the test mass is inside the source mass have also been performed (for example, Spero et al. [13] and Hoskins et al. [14]).
 These latter experiments were tests of the inverse square law.